fish-shell/fish-shell/CONTRIBUTING.md

 To make linting the code easy there are two make targets: `lint` and `lint-all`.
 The latter does just what the name implies.
 The former will lint any modified but not committed `*.cpp` files.
 If there is no uncommitted work it will lint the files in the most recent commit.

+Fish has custom cppcheck rules in the file `.cppcheck.rule`.
+These help catch mistakes such as using `wcwidth()` rather than `fish_wcwidth()`.
+Please add a new rule if you find similar mistakes being made.

 ### Dealing With Lint Warnings

 You are strongly encouraged to address a lint warning by refactoring the code, changing variable names, or whatever action is implied by the warning.